Types of Real Estate Investor Financing

 Private Investors/Lenders: Similar to hard money lending, private lending/financing typically comes from someone you know (maybe another investor) personally.
 Often times the loan is made from a self-directed IRA or 401k.
 Learn More >>

-To determine what type of financing is best for your specific real estate investing deal, you’ll have to consider:
+To determine what type of Real Estate Investor financing is best for your specific real estate investing deal, you’ll have to consider:

-Want to learn more about the types of REI financing available?
+Want to learn more about the types of Real Estate Investor financing available?
 Attend a free real estate investing seminar!
 Click here to learn more about real estate investing and financing.

 Real Estate Investing for Beginners… and Experts!